nert-nlp/streusle/README.md

 - mwerender.py: Utilities for working with MWEs.
 - supersenses.py: Utilities for working with supersense labels.
 - streusvis.py: Utility for browsing MWE and supersense annotations.
+- supdate.py: Utility for applying lexical semantic annotations made by editing the output of streusvis.py.
 - tagging.py: Utilities for working with BIO-style tags.
 - tquery.py: Utility for searching the data for tokens that meet certain criteria.
 - tupdate.py: Utility for applying lexical tag changes made by editing the output of tquery.py.